-Jacqueline Kelly BA MBA (Advanced) MAICD AIST
+Jacqueline Kelly BA MBA (Advanced) MAICD

-Jacqueline was appointed Director of Mission Australia on 21 November 2022 and is a member of the Mission Australia Service Impact Committee.
+Jacqueline was appointed Director of Mission Australia on 21 November 2022 and is a member of Mission Australia's Service Impact Committee and Fundraising Committee.
 She is based in the Sunshine Coast.

 Jacqueline has extensive governance and executive experience across the not-for-profit, private and public enterprise sectors, including previous roles as Non-Executive Director on the Board of UnitingCare Queensland and member of the Queensland State Advisory Council for the Committee for Economic Development of Australia.
 Her experience includes 15 years as chief executive of a significant aged care provider, disability, family and community services, and housing.
 Jacqueline also serves as a Trustee Director on the Board of Prime Super.